tlaplus/DrTLAPlus/FastPaxos/README.md

 ### Abstract
 Replicating data across geographically distributed data centers is the new norm in cloud services.
 Compared to Classic Paxos, Fast Paxos shines more favorably, because

--replication can be initiated from arbitrary DC (and there is no need to pump data through a dedicated primary DC);
+..* replication can be initiated from arbitrary DC (and there is no need to pump data through a dedicated primary DC);

--replication can be completed in single WAN round trip.
+..* replication can be completed in single WAN round trip.

 This meetup studies Leslie Lamports seminal paper on Fast Paxos and its TLA+ specification.